GiveMeAllYourCats/xHaust/README.md

     ├── metadata                # Metadata folder stores arbitrary data for example attack files ├── modules                 # A simple module object that performs basic tasks ├── packages                # Packages are classes that are imported and instanced by xHaust and are the internal workings
-    ├── test                    # Test folder that holds all test scripts └── ...
+    ├── tests                   # Test folder that holds all test data └── ...